 If hiccups start during a feeding.

 Your goal would be to try to get your baby to feel relaxed which in turn should hopefully calm his diaphragm and his hiccups.
-Also, sitting them in the upright position while feeding will contribute to keeping an excess air towards the top of their stomach for easy release while burping.
+Also, sitting him in the upright position while feeding will help keep excess air towards the top of the stomach for easy release while burping.

 Hiccups without a recent feeding.

-If something other than a feeding has triggered and upset of your baby’s diaphragm, try to keep him relaxed and let them run their course.
+If something other than a feeding has triggered and upset of your baby’s diaphragm, try to keep him relaxed and let the hiccups run their course.
 Just as easily as hiccups come, they can fade away.

 Call the doctor if…

-Every case will be different, as not all children are the same.
+Every case will be different as not all children are the same.
 Unfortunately, my son dealt with reflux symptoms until he was about seven months old.
-His case was more severe where he would projectile vomit his entire bottle which contributed to his hiccuping episodes and suffering.
+His case was more severe in that he would projectile vomit his entire bottle.
+This contributed to his hiccuping episodes and suffering.

 I definitely had to pace his eating as well and monitor his feeding cues.
-Thankfully, he grew out of it and grew away from spit ups and hiccups but it took time and patience on all of our parts.
+Thankfully, he outgrew spit ups and hiccups, but it took time and patience on the part of all of us. .

-The bright side of hiccups is that they are nowhere near life threatening or painful.
-There are some more severe cases of hiccups like chronic hiccups, persistent hiccups, and intractable hiccups which are likely not the case for your little one, as they are very rare.
+The bright side of hiccups is that they are never life threatening or painful.
+There are more severe situations such as chronic hiccups, persistent hiccups, and intractable hiccups, but these are rare in infants.